sekulas/RPM_ImageRecognition/README.md

 # RPM_ImageRecognition

+Group project for:
+> Data Representation and Data Analysis - Warsaw University of Technology

-AI model recognizing hand gesture from game rock-paper-scissors.
+AI model recognizing hand gestures from game rock-paper-scissors.

 > .ipynb file is a report about the model - how it was created, and its corectness on a given topic.